codylindley/simple-frontend-boilerplate/README.md

 #####Why

-Because not every project requires an AMD/CommonJS loader or some degree of MV\*.
+Because not every project requires an AMD/CommonJS dependancy loader or some degree of MV\*.
 In fact, simple and small is always better than over optimizing or planning for the unknown.
 Additionally, without a boilerplate like this, one might never really grok why moving to the next level of application organization is necessary.
 When you find the pain points with this simple organization, its time to consider a loader and MV\*.
 Mostly so that you can take advantage of things like, dependency management, data binding, and framework features.

 #####nodeJS & npm